 We also create partnerships with a number of leading suppliers in the industry who provide additional equipment and training, giving our students access to the latest developments in sound, lighting and video equipment, as well as additional coaching and networking opportunities from experienced professionals.

 We have four on-site theatres.
 All acting and theatre production students will work on a public show in at least one of these theatres during their training.

 - Jerwood Vanbrugh Theatre

 A fully flexible theatre with 183 seats, offering a range of staging options and state-of-the-art equipment that enables theatre production students to practise and stretch their technical and creative expertise in professional industry standards.
-The theatre is also used for film screenings, exhibitions and other events
+The theatre is also used for film screenings, exhibitions and other events.
+Take a virtual tour.

 - GBS Theatre